openshift/openshift-origin-design/web-console/future-openshift/api-explorer/api-explorer.md

   * **Schema**: Full page view of the schema information.
   * **Samples**: Full page view of the samples if applicable.
   * **Instances**: List view of the instances of that resource.
+  * **Access Review**: Overview of access for that resource in a specific namespace or all namespaces.
 * Users can also create a new instance of that resource by clicking the primary Create button in the upper right hand corner of the page.

 ![full](img/full.png)